RomanReigns/yellowpages-scraper/README.md

+#UPDATE MARCH 2019#
+Fixes:
+-> Phone Number Extraction Fixed

+New Features:
+-> Page Number Argument Added, Run the Command With Different Page Numbers And Result Will Be Added In A Single File.

+#UPDATE CREDIT: ABBAS#

 # Yellow Pages Business Details Scraper

 Yellowpages.com Web Scraper written in Python and LXML to extract business details available based on a particular category and location.